GPotoshin/Fancy/README.md

 # Fancy
-Compiler for Fancy Programming Language, a language that represents my ideals of programming
+Compiler for Fancy Programming Language, a language that represents my ideas of programming